moyogo/gelasio/fontbakery/fontbakery-report.md

  * U+007F : try adding symbols
  * U+02B9 MODIFIER LETTER PRIME: not included in any glyphset definition
  * U+02BA MODIFIER LETTER DOUBLE PRIME: not included in any glyphset definition
+ * U+02BD MODIFIER LETTER REVERSED COMMA: not included in any glyphset definition
  * U+02BE MODIFIER LETTER RIGHT HALF RING: not included in any glyphset definition
  * U+02BF MODIFIER LETTER LEFT HALF RING: not included in any glyphset definition
  * U+02C0 MODIFIER LETTER GLOTTAL STOP: not included in any glyphset definition
- * U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal
+ * U+02C7 CARON: try adding one of: tifinagh, canadian-aboriginal, yi
  * U+02C8 MODIFIER LETTER VERTICAL LINE: not included in any glyphset definition
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
  * U+02CA MODIFIER LETTER ACUTE ACCENT: not included in any glyphset definition
  * U+02CB MODIFIER LETTER GRAVE ACCENT: not included in any glyphset definition
  * U+02CC MODIFIER LETTER LOW VERTICAL LINE: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
- * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
- * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: cherokee, coptic, tifinagh, math
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, cherokee, coptic, math
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: tifinagh, math, syriac, malayalam, old-permic, canadian-aboriginal, coptic, tai-le
+ * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, tifinagh, math, syriac, malayalam, tai-le, coptic, canadian-aboriginal
  * U+030A COMBINING RING ABOVE: try adding syriac
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
+ * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition
  * U+0311 COMBINING INVERTED BREVE: try adding coptic
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0313 COMBINING COMMA ABOVE: try adding old-permic
  * U+0315 COMBINING COMMA ABOVE RIGHT: not included in any glyphset definition
  * U+031B COMBINING HORN: not included in any glyphset definition
- * U+0324 COMBINING DIAERESIS BELOW: try adding one of: cherokee, syriac
+ * U+0324 COMBINING DIAERESIS BELOW: try adding one of: syriac, cherokee
  * U+0325 COMBINING RING BELOW: try adding syriac
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition